|College:||Missouri Southern '78|

 2008 saw plenty of success for Corn and the Lions.
 Southern started the season with a 12-0 record, the best ever start in the program's history, and vaulted to a number 10 national ranking.
 Corn also won his 300th career game and had the program's second-straight MIAA Freshman of the Year in Jason Adams.
 Southern went on to win 19 games advancing to its 11th straight MIAA Tournament appearance.

 The 2007 Lions were another example of Corn's coaching ability as he took a team that was picked to finish last in the MIAA preseason poll and led them to a tie for third place in the league, a 17-11 record and was named the MIAA Coach of the Year.
 He produced a first-team All-MIAA selection in Vincent Ateba, honorable mention All-MIAA selections Octavius Hawkins and Tony Webb, the MIAA Freshman of the Year in Skyler Bowlin and All-Defensive team members in Bowlin and TJ Britton.

-The 1999-00 Division II Bulletin National Coach of the Year, he holds a career record of 375-284 (.561) at Southern, and is the winningest head coach in Lions basketball history.
+The 1999-00 Division II Bulletin National Coach of the Year, Corn is the winningest head coach in Lions basketball history.